LeetLLM

 ModuleNotFoundError for a package that worked on the laptoprequirements.txt is incomplete or uses unpinned versionspip freeze > requirements.txt after a clean pip install -e . and commit the exact pins

-Pre-commit hook fails with "permission denied"The hook script was added without chmod +x or the clone was on a filesystem that strips execute bitschmod +x scripts/*.sh .git/hooks/* + a one-line check in the hook itself
+Pre-commit hook fails with "permission denied"The hook script was installed without chmod +x or the clone was on a filesystem that strips execute bitschmod +x scripts/*.sh .git/hooks/* + a one-line check in the installer

-Each of these has happened to every AI engineer.
+These have happened to many AI engineers.
 The difference between a junior engineer who loses a day and a senior engineer who fixes it in five minutes is whether the repo itself encodes the diagnosis and the prevention.

 1. git clone + source activate.sh produces a working environment on any machine with the declared dependencies.